Employer FAQs

 If your annual wage bill is over £3 million, the cost of training will be funded by your apprenticeship levy.
 We can help you to navigate your Apprenticeship Service account to access this funding.

-If your wage bill is below the £3 million threshold, the Education and Skills Funding Agency (EFSA) covers 95-100% of the training costs.
-The level of funding available is determined by the size of your business and the age of the apprentice.
+If your wage bill is below the £3 million threshold, the Education and Skills Funding Agency (EFSA) covers 100% of the training costs for apprentices aged 16-21 and 95% of the training costs for apprentices aged 22 and over.

 *Please note, some apprenticeships have accreditation costs which are not eligible for government funding.